(214) 390-7947 (Overseas Callers)

 Can I extend my visa while I am in the country?
 Can you help me with this?

 Generally speaking, extending a Kenyan tourist visa is not difficult.
-According to the Immigration law, you must visit the Immigration Department of Kenya in order to extend your Kenyan visa.
+According to the Immigration law, you must visit the Immigration Department of Kenya to extend your Kenyan visa.
 Keep in mind that the extension will only last for three more months.

 How do I contact the IFRE’s local coordinator during my volunteer work in Kenya?